tomtomjhj/init.vim/notes.md

             * changes might not be contiguous
         * generic debouncing + event merging?
             * `changetracking.prepare` in `lsp.lua`: "This must be done immediately and cannot be delayed.
 The contents would further change and startline/endline may no longer fit"
+                * maintain set of line numbers to be diffed, adjust like what cmp-buffer does
+                * snapshot of buffer for each debounced period?
             * cmp-buffer: maintain set of line numbers to be indexed
     * see also?
         * <https://github.com/vim/vim/issues/679>
+* `map` includes `smap`

 ## bugs
 * terminal reflow https://github.com/neovim/neovim/issues/2514